Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Discussion

+Third, our model treats agents as distinguishable only by community membership, neglecting individual heterogeneity in influence, persuadability, or opinion formation mechanisms.

-To summarize, we hope that "social-quantum analogy" might suggest novel research directions in both fields: \begin{itemize} \item For social physics, it raises the following questions: (i) what is the role of higher-order ($k$-body) interactions in community formation; (ii) how to take into account the effect of network topology beyond complete graphs; (iii) what is the non-equilibrium dynamics of opinion formation. \item For quantum magnetism, it inspires the following research directions: (i) investigation of new phases stabilized by competing Casimir terms; (ii) development of social interpretation of topological excitations; (iii) mapping of social influence networks onto spin coupling patterns including higher order couplings \end{itemize}
+Despite these limitations, the \enquote{social-quantum} duality suggests novel research directions in both fields: \begin{itemize} \item For social physics: (i) what is the role of higher-order ($k$-body) interactions in community formation; (ii) how to account for network topology effects beyond complete graphs; (iii) what is the non-equilibrium dynamics of opinion formation. \item For quantum magnetism: (i) investigation of new phases stabilized by competing Casimir terms; (ii) development of social interpretations of topological excitations; (iii) mapping of social influence networks onto spin coupling patterns including higher-order couplings. \end{itemize}